 The term “accident and health insurance” means contracts that incorporate morbidity risk and provide protection against economic loss resulting from accident, sickness or medical conditions and as may be specified in the Valuation Manual.
 (Model #820 definition.)

-The term “accumulated deficiency” means an amount measured as of the end of a projection interval and equal to the projected Working Reserve less the amount of projected assets, both as of the end of the projection interval.
+The term “accumulated deficiency” means an amount measured as of the end of a projection year and equals the negative of the projected statement value of general account and separate account assets, as of the end of the projection year.
 Accumulated deficiencies may be positive or negative.
-A positive accumulated deficiency means that there is a cumulative loss.
-(Used in VM-20 and VM-21.)
+A positive accumulated deficiency means that there is a cumulative asset shortfall.
+A negative accumulated deficiency means that there is a cumulative asset surplus.

 The term “Actuarial Standards Board” means the board established by the American Academy of Actuaries (Academy) to develop and promulgate actuarial standards of practice (ASOPs).